Ranked: 17 of 1

 4: Free For All

 McGoohan lets loose the ponderances bouncing around his noggin.
-Out pour his conflicted feelings on democracy, and its illusory nature, into this satire of idea of making a difference.
+Out pour his conflicted feelings on democracy, and its illusory nature, into this satire of the idea of making a difference.
 Six is persuaded to stand in the Village elections, but his path is undercut at every stage.
 Eventually he wins, through espousing ineffectual sound bites and decrying his opposition, only to discover he wields no real power at all.
 McGoohan both writes and directs (Don Chaffey departed after disagreements) and handles the electioneering with flair and visual wit.

 Six: I am in command!
 Obey me and be free!

 In which Six attends a dreamy party.
 The first (broadcast) mind-altering-to-get-Six-to-talk episode, and the best.
 This is how to have Six gradually realise he’s being drugged/manipulated.
 The dream scenarios are skillfully etched out, the third particularly so, with great aural accompaniment from Albert Elms.
 Anthony Skene’s script is superbly conceived and splendidly directed by Pat Jackson (Six opens doors from a courtyard in daylight and passes into another courtyard at night).
 The twist is supremely satisfying also, as Two – in one of Colin Gordon’s two stints as Two – is unmasked within the dream as Six’s co-conspirator.
 The tripping with reality peaks at the point where Six, within a dream, is observed walking to the doors of the dream control room; the real Two expects him, for a moment, to enter the real control room.

 Six: We mustn’t disappoint them, the people who are watching.